Property Easements and Public Right-of-Way

 To obtain a right-of-way permit form, click here (PDF).
 If there is a need to close a lane on the street due to right of way work a permit must be filled out in advance.
 A copy of the lane closure permit form is available by clicking here (PDF).

 A copy of the company’s liability insurance, an annual security bond in the amount of $10,000 and the $50.00 permit fee is needed to process the permit.
-Both documents are needed to comply.
+Effective May 1st, the certificate of liability insurance as well as the right of way bond will need to be submitted with each right of way application.
+Public Works will no longer be keeping those documents on file.

 Please note that private water, sanitary, storm and other utilities are not located by the City of Johnston or Iowa one call.
 It is the contractor's responsibility to have private utilities located.

 If you have any question regarding the information needed please call Lori at 515-278-0822.
-These documents can be faxed to our office at (515)727-8092 or can be submitted by to Lori Mason or Steve Gillette.
+These documents can be submitted by email to Lori Mason or Steve Gillette.